ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that creates Signed Statements about software Artifacts in the supply chain.
 An Issuer may be the owner or author of software Artifacts, or an independent third party such as a reviewer or an endorser.

+Ledger (was Registry):

+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service.
+SCITT supports multiple Ledger and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Receipt:

 : a Receipt is a special form of COSE countersignature for Signed Statements that embeds cryptographic evidence that the Signed Statement is recorded in the Registry.